UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/09-setup.md

 Dracula sets up his new laptop:

 ~~~
-$ git config --global user.name "Vlad Dracula"
+$ git config --global user.name "Your Name"
-$ git config --global user.email "vlad@tran.sylvan.ia"
+$ git config --global user.email "your.email@ucsb.edu"
 ~~~
 {: .language-bash}

-Please use your own name and email address instead of Dracula's.
+Please use your own name and email address instead.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/),